 One more element of cognitive psychology to consider corresponds to the functional parallelisms between computers and the human brain.

-The previous change towards the use of normal memory also comes from the efficiency of computers and communication that can provide us with a large quantity of information almost in real time.
+The previous change towards the use of standard memory also comes from the efficiency of computers and communication that can provide us with a large quantity of information almost in real time.
 Then we will not have to memorize so much information because computers will provide us quicker and more secure information.

 Education should promote people's capacity for managing and processing the large quantity of available information.

 With the acceptance of the importance of sleeping and dreams on memory's operation, these cognitive psychology ideas should allow students to do not make the grave error of studying instead of sleeping.

 The same reasoning applies to other types of behavior affecting the capacity to memorize.

 If the parallelism between computers evolution and brain evolution are deeply rooted, an interesting consequence in evolutionary psychology would be the confrontation between evolution by random mutation and that an almost perfect computer like the human brain has been the fruit of something random.

 Likewise, the evolution of computers reminds us of the proposals put forth by the Conditional Evolution of Life.
 The same parallelism will lead us to reconsider the role of sexual differentiation in the evolutionary process: females seem not to modify genes after their early formation, we may find that they have specialized in what we could call hardware; and males, on the other hand, in software.
 Both, as we all know, interrelated and of similar importance.